The Belvedere Team

 Dana Wolf

-Research Assistant at Institut for Technology and Work in Kaiserslautern, Germany
+Research Assistant at Institut für Technology and Work in Kaiserslautern, Germany.

 Responsibilities: